OOQQ-dot/sega-saturn-disc-matrix-font/README.md

 47 101111 / char
 48 110000 0 number
 ```
-Which perfectly fills the gaps, while preserving the known value of the - char, so the resulting table looks like this:
+Which perfectly fills the gaps, while preserving the known value of the (-) character, so the resulting table looks like this:
 ```
 00 000000 @ --> probably never to be used
 01 000001 A